halbs13/Dynamics-NAV-Payroll/au-payroll-create-payroll-employee-navigate-employee-section.md

 # Payroll Employee Card Employee section

-The following items are accessed from the Process section on the Home ribbon:
+The following items are accessed from the Employee section on the Navigate ribbon: